nnastaran83/smart-elevator-access-controller/README.md

 # Elevator Access Control System with Face Recognition and Digital Assistant

-This project is a comprehensive elevator access control system designed to enhance security in apartment buildings.
-It uses face-recognition to authenticate authorized users, remember verified users, and grant access.
+This project is a comprehensive elevator access control system, designed to enhance security in apartment buildings.
+It uses face-recognition to authenticate authorized users, remember verified users, and grant access to a specific floor in the building.
 In addition, the system features a built-in digital assistant and video call option for added convenience and functionality.

 ## Features